prakashpandey/EthereumDevEnvSetup/README.md

 # EthereumDevEnvSetup
 This repository contains script which will download and install tools required to setup up Ethereum solidity based dApp on your machine.

+#You can use this tool for :

+1. Automates #dev environment setup for #Ethereum #dApp
+2. Create a private #network.
+3. Connect to global #Ethereum network
+4. Start #mining
+5. Use it as a #Wallet.

 # Tools installed
 - Geth